-Whereas our North American and South American TSFs utilize the TST and TRB for review and inspection, PTFI uses the ModADA Management Board (MMB) for oversight.
-The MMB is a multi-disciplinary expert panel that meets on-site approximately twice each year to assess performance and risks associated with the ModADA and coastal zone area.
+In addition to internal and external audits and assessments, PTFI uses the ModADA Management Board (MMB) for oversight of the tailings system.
+The MMB is a multi-disciplinary expert panel that meets on site to assess system performance and risks associated with the ModADA and coastal zone area.
 The MMB focuses on the structural integrity of the levees and the geochemical stability of the deposition area, as well as associated stakeholder engagement.
-The MMB provides recommendations to PTFI leadership and engineering teams on priority activities and tracks progress on all associated detailed recommendations.
-The MMB follows up on actions related to all recommendations during its onsite reviews.
+The MMB provides recommendations to PTFI leadership and engineering teams on priority activities and tracks progress on detailed recommendations

-The monitoring of terrestrial areas that are now outside the active tailings management area, but which received tailings for several years, shows rapid establishment and colonization by native plants.
-These areas of natural succession are abundant and are routinely monitored to determine plant community composition and recolonization rates.
-Areas now more than 10 years removed from deposition are in secondary growth.
-Data from biological sampling continue to also demonstrate that the estuaries downstream of the tailings deposition area are functioning ecosystems, based on both the number of species and the number of specimens collected of nektonic, or free-swimming, organisms such as fish and shrimp.
-Large-scale demonstration projects show that several land use options are possible after final closure of the deposition area.
-When mining is completed, the deposition area will be reclaimed with natural vegetation or used for agriculture, forestry, grazing of livestock or aquaculture.
-PTFI believes the area will fully recover after mining ceases based on several lines of evidence, including the recovery of natural succession in areas that were formerly impacted by tailings.
+Data from biological sampling continue to demonstrate that the estuaries downstream of the tailings deposition area are functioning ecosystems, based on both the number of species and the number of specimens collected of nektonic, or free-swimming, organisms such as fish and shrimp.
+Large-scale demonstration reclamation projects show that several land-use options are possible after final closure of the deposition area.
+When mining is completed, this area can be reclaimed with natural vegetation or used for agriculture, forestry, grazing of livestock and aquaculture among other options, depending on stakeholder ambitions.

 For more information on this topic, including our extensive biological monitoring system and beneficial use of tailings opportunities, please see the Controlled Riverine Tailings Management at PTFI summary document.